ibm-cloud-docs/Registry/va_index.md

 Configuration issues are not supported in Vulnerability Advisor version 4.

-## Setting the Vulnerability Advisor version
+## Setting the version of Vulnerability Advisor
 {: #va_set_version}

 To retrieve results from version 4, run the following [`ibmcloud cr va-version-set`](/docs/Registry?topic=Registry-containerregcli#ic_cr_va_version_set) command.
 The only valid value is `v4`.